 Pupils should continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
-They should enjoy communicating, collaborating and competing with each other.
-They should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
+They should enjoy communicating, collaborating and competing.
+Pupils should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
 Pupils should be taught to:

-- use running, jumping, throwing and catching in isolation and in combination - play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending - develop flexibility, strength, technique, control and balance [e.g: through athletics and gymnastics] - perform dances using a range of movement patterns - take part in outdoor and adventurous activity challenges both individually and within a team - compare their performances with previous ones and demonstrate improvement to achieve their personal best
+- Use running, jumping, throwing and catching in isolation and in combination - Play competitive games, modified where appropriate [for example: badminton, handball, volleyball, tennis, tri-golf and cricket], and apply basic principles suitable for attacking and defending. - Develop flexibility, strength, technique, control and balance [for example: through athletics and gymnastics]. - Perform dances using a range of movement patterns - Take part in outdoor and adventurous activity challenges both individually and within a team - Compare their performances with previous ones and demonstrate improvement to achieve their personal best